 Though these loans must be applied for through private lenders, they are backed and paid for by the SBA.
 The Pilot Program will run through March 31, 2021, and businesses can apply for up to $25,000 of assistance.
 Because of the immediacy, the situation requires, loan distribution is being expedited to reach businesses as quickly as possible.
 They’ve guaranteed delivery of the loan within 45 days of approval.

 The EBL offers broad terms for the use of the loan money.
-Unlike the Payment Protection Program, which specifically enumerates expenses that can be covered, the EBL allows businesses to use the money for any operational expenses that are vital to the continuation of your business.
+Unlike the Paycheck Protection Program (PPP), which specifically enumerates expenses that can be covered, the EBL allows businesses to use the money for any operational expenses that are vital to the continuation of your business.

 Qualifying for this loan isn’t quite as simple.
 It’s geared towards helping small businesses but the size restrictions of what constitutes a small business vary by industry type.